• Customer service in 4 languages

 Separating small to medium neodymium magnets

-These three methods are introduced in the following video.
+Both of these methods are shown in the following video.

 Separating medium to large magnets

 Medium to large magnets with spacers can be best separated on the edge of a table.
-Make sure you hold on to both magnets tightly, so you don't get your fingers caught.
+Hold both magnets firmly so they don’t reconnect immediately and pinch your fingers.

 Separate huge neodymium magnets